-- Beat together 1⅛ cups of the water, the starter, and 2 ½ cups of flour in a large bowl.
+- Beat together 1 cup of the water, the starter, and 2 ½ cups of flour in a large bowl.

-- Thoroughly blend the squash and remaining ¼ cup water and stir into the sponge along with salt and oil.
-Gradually sir in enough of the remaining flour to form a dough.
+- Thoroughly blend the pumpkin and remaining 1/8 cup water and stir into the sponge along with salt and oil.
+Gradually stir in enough of the remaining flour to form a dough.

 - Turn out the dough onto a lightly floured surface and cover for 10 minutes until it relaxes.
 Meanwhile, wash and dry the bowl.
 Thoroughly knead the dough, adding flour as necessary to keep it from sticking.
 When it is smooth and elastic, form the dough into a ball.

-- Lightly grease the bowl and put the dough inside smooth side down.
+- Lightly grease the bowl with the olive oil and put the dough inside, smooth side down.
 Now turn the ball over to grease the top.
 Cover the bowl and set aside for 5 hours.

-- Place dough on a non stick surface or flour a board and roll it out into a rectangle.
-About 16×12.
+- Place dough on a non-stick surface or flour a board and roll it out into a rectangle, about 16×12 inches.

-- Sprinkle with sucanat and cinnamon and chopped pecans.
+- Sprinkle with Sucanat, cinnamon, and chopped pecans.
 Roll into a log and pinch sides closed.

-- Bake in preheated oven 400º for 20 minutes then lower the heat to 350º for 20 to 30 minutes more or until they are brown and firm-sided and sound hollow when removed from pans and tapped on bottom.
+- Bake in preheated oven 400º for 20 minutes then lower the heat to 350º for 20 to 30 minutes more or until brown, firm-sided, and hollow sounding when removed from pan and tapped on bottom.